Health insurance in the United States: Scheduled health insurance plans

-Scheduled health insurance plans are an expanded form of Hospital Indemnity plans.
+Scheduled health insurance plans are an expanded form of hospital indemnity plans.
 In recent years, these plans have taken the name mini-med plans or association plans.
 These plans may provide benefits for hospitalization, surgical, and physician services.
 However, they are not meant to replace a traditional comprehensive health insurance plan.
-Scheduled health insurance plans are more of a basic policy providing access to day-to-day health care such as going to the doctor or getting a prescription drug, but these benefits will be limited and are not meant to be effective for catastrophic events.
-Payments are based upon the plan's "schedule of benefits" and are usually paid directly to the service provider.
+Scheduled health insurance plans are a basic policy providing access to day-to-day health care, such as going to the doctor or getting a prescription drug, but these benefits will be limited and are not meant to be effective for catastrophic events.
+Payments are based upon the plan's schedule of benefits and are usually paid directly to the service provider.
 These plans cost much less than comprehensive health insurance.
 Annual benefit maximums for a typical scheduled health insurance plan may range from $1,000 to $25,000.

 Dental insurance

 Dental insurance helps pay for the cost of necessary dental care.
 Few medical expense plans include coverage for dental expenses.
-About 97% of dental benefits in the United States is provided through separate policies from carriers—both stand-alone and medical affiliates—that specialize in this coverage.
+About 97% of dental benefits in the United States are provided through separate policies from carriers—both stand-alone and medical affiliates—that specialize in this coverage.
 Typically, these dental plans offer comprehensive preventive benefits.
-However, major dental expenses, such as crowns and root canals, are just partially covered.
-Also, most carriers offer a lower rate if you select a plan that utilizes their Network providers.
+However, major dental expenses, such as crowns and root canals, are only partially covered.
+Also, most carriers offer a lower rate if one selects a plan that utilizes their network providers.
 Discount dental programs are also available.
 These do not constitute insurance, but provide participants with access to discounted fees for dental work.